 Society will judge you for retiring early

-I don’t know why society can be so harsh on everyday middle class folks that retire early.
-Why do we do that to ourselves?
+I don’t know why society can be so harsh on everyday middle class folks who retire early.
+Why do we do that?
 What is it with all these judgments on who’s really retired and who’s not?

-However, we’re not that judgmental when it comes to celebrities retiring early.
+However, society is not that judgmental when it comes to celebrities retiring early.

-Many professional athletes retire from their sports career and move on to make even more money from endorsements and business partnerships… and nobody questions their retirement status.
+Many pro athletes retire from their career and move on to make even more money from endorsements and business partnerships… and nobody questions their retirement status.

-And again, famous or not, who would care if he’s retired or not, as long as he’s enjoying what he’s doing and considers himself retired.
+And again, famous or not, who cares if he’s retired or not, as long as he’s enjoying what he’s doing and considers himself retired.

 Early retirement will mean no